-Recently I wrote a blog post titled, “What is an Inbound Sales Lead?” and it prompted some discussion about lead definitions and how to research inbound marketing leads.
-I wanted to follow up on this post and get into more detail about how to research inbound leads and what “researching inbound leads” means.
+Recently we wrote a blog post titled, “What is an Inbound Sales Lead?” and it prompted some discussion about lead definitions and how to research inbound marketing leads.
+We wanted to follow up on this post and get into more detail about how to research inbound leads and what “researching inbound leads” means.

 Inbound marketing is often explained as a way to generate leads by creating content and requesting that prospects provide their contact information in order to download the content.
 While this is true, determining the quality of the leads is not always as easy as it seems and could use some explaining.